 Generally, the amount of pay you receive for working is a matter for agreement between you and your employer.
 These negotiations normally occur when you receive an offer of a job.
 However under the National Minimum Wage Act 2000 most employees are entitled to a minimum wage.
 There are sub-minimum rates for some people such as those aged under 18 - see 'Rates' section below.

 There are other minimum rates of pay for employees in certain sectors.
 In some sectors they are set out in Employment Regulation Orders (EROs) made by Joint Labour Committees.
-You can find out more in our document, Employment Regulation Orders and Registered Employment Agreements.
+You can find out more in our document, Employment Regulation Orders and registered employment agreements.

 However, the national minimum wage (NMW) does not stop an employer from offering a higher wage.